-The Hot-Swap Browser.
+The Browser in Hot-Swap Mode.

-While in Hot-Swap Mode, pressing the Return key loads that file into the Impulse slot (presumably while Impulse is playing incoming MIDI notes); pressing , then Return loads the next sample, and so on.
-Instead of using the keys, we can also click on the file's Hot-Swap icon to load it.
-The link between the Browser and the instrument will be broken if a different view is selected, or if the Hot-Swap button is pressed again.
-Hot-swapping can also be cancelled with a press of the Esc key or by pressing the close button in the Hot-Swap bar at the top of the Browser.
+While in Hot-Swap Mode, pressing the up or down arrow key moves to the next file in the content pane and loads it into the Impulse slot (presumably while Impulse is playing incoming MIDI notes).
+The link between the browser and the instrument will be broken if a different view is selected, or if the [Q] key or the Hot-Swap button is pressed again.
+Hot-swapping can also be cancelled with a press of the [ESC] key or by pressing the close button in the Hot-Swap bar at the top of the browser.